AlexSpradling/Home-Price-Prediction-in-Ames-IA/README.md

 1. Gross square footage, overall home quality, the age of the home and the neighborhood are the most important predictors to use in a hedonic price regression.

-2. Choosing hedonic factors based on correlation to `saleprice` leads to a strong home price predictive ability, but the model will have multicollinearity isues and lose inferential power.
+2. Choosing hedonic factors based on correlation to `saleprice` leads to a strong home price predictive ability, but the model will have multicollinearity issues and lose inferential power.

 3. Some of the most important features, `lot_area`, `lot_frontage`, `gr_liv_area`, as well as the target, `saleprice`, will likely require a log transformation in order for the linear model to have robust predictive power.